-Foster care with MPN/ MPO , Glasgow
+Foster care with MPN/ MPO

-- 6. I have discovered from my mother's records that I went into foster care in 1968 when I was eight years old.
+- I have discovered from my mother's records that I went into foster care in 1968 when I was eight years old.
 This was because my mother went into hospital to have my sister.
-I don't know where my brother went at this time. - This was my first time away from home and I just wanted to go back home to my own house. - 8.
-I stayed with a couple called MPN/MPO at at Garthamlock.

-I stayed there for a couple of weeks. - There was a boy and girl there.
+I don't know where my brother went at this time. - This was my first time away from home and I just wanted to go back home to my own house. - I stayed with a couple called MPN/ MPO at at at a grant at a gra - There was a boy and girl there.
 I think they were their children and I think they were older than me.
-I can't remember their names. - I remember watching television and going to school.
+I can't remember their names. - 10.
+I remember watching television and going to school.
 Mrs MPO told me not to worry about going to school because I was coloured, as one of the teachers was coloured too. - 11.
 I remember Mr MPN bathing me and I can remember the boy bathing me separately.
 This happened on more than one occasion, possibly every night.
 I think they were touching me down below in my private area. - 12.
 Mrs MPO never bathed me.
 She was in the sitting room in front of the fire.
 I went in there after I had my bath to get a heat at the fire. - 13.
 I can't remember how long I was there.
-I returned home after my sister was born. - I used to steal a lot of food and take it home so I could share it with my brother and sister.
+I returned home after my sister was born. - 14.
+Shortly after my sister was born we got a new house with a bath in it.
+This was - 15.
+I used to steal a lot of food and take it home so I could share it with my brother and sister.